-It might be a good idea to visit the deal calculator section of Car Credible.
-Here we provide a simple, accessible, and trusted service where you can add any current vehicles you own to potentially trade-in, plus how much you would like to pay per month if you are looking to go down the finance route.
+It might be a good idea to visit Car Credible's car finance calculator.
+Here we provide a simple, accessible, and trusted service where you can add any current vehicles you own to potentially trade in, plus how much you would like to pay per month if you are looking to go down the finance route.
 We can then provide you with what you should expect in terms of monthly payments, how many years it’ll take to pay, and much more.

 You can take this information to your car dealer and they can find you the right car that fits within your budget, putting you in control and therefore you shouldn’t succumb to any unexpected fees.